django-cms/djangocms-style/README.rst

 that allows you to create a HTML container containing classes, styles, ids and other attributes definable through the plugins settings.

-This addon is compatible with `Aldryn <http://aldryn.com>`_ and is also available on the `django CMS Marketplace <https://marketplace.django-cms.org/en/addons/browse/djangocms-style/>`_ for easy installation.
+This addon is compatible with `Divio Cloid <http://divio.com>`_ and is also available on the `django CMS Marketplace <https://marketplace.django-cms.org/en/addons/browse/djangocms-style/>`_ for easy installation.